Fra\"{i}ss\'e theory in operator algebras: limits in functional analysis

 \begin{definition} A \emph{function system} is a pointed ordered vector space $(V,u)$ where $u$ is a positive Archimedean order unit. \end{definition}

 If $(V,u)$ is a function system, $V$ can be endowed with a norm defined by

 Isomorphisms in this class are surjective linear isometries preserving the order unit.
-From the definition of the norm, one can define the space of states on a function system $(V,u)$, by considering all of those positive linear functionals which have norm $1$.
+From the definition of the norm, one can define the space of states on a function system $(V,u)$, by considering all of those positive linear functionals on $V$ which have norm $1$.
 This is a compact convex set.
 Conversely, if $K$ is a compact convex set, let $A(K)$ be the space of real affine continuous functions on $K$. $A(K)$ is a function system, with the order given by function domination and the order unit being the identity function.
-As mentioned in the introduction, the duality between compact convex sets and function systems is given by Kadison's representation theorem, asserting that the assignment $K\mapsto A(K)$ is a contravariant equivalence of categories.
+Kadison's representation theorem, stated below, gives the required duality (see \cite[Theorem II.1.8]{Alfsen.Book}):\begin{theorem} The assignment which associated a compact convex set $K$ to the function system $A(K)$ is a controvariant equivalence of categories. \end{theorem}

 Under this equivalence, metrizable Choquet simplices correspond to those separable function systems which are in addition Lindenstrauss spaces (preduals of $L_1$ spaces).

 \begin{definition} A \emph{Poulsen simplex} is a metrizable Choquet simplex whose extreme points are dense. \end{definition}